Educational resource about Bluetooth technology and wireless connectivity

 Practical Applications for Accessibility

 Beyond the basics, Bluetooth Rtls has practical applications in Accessibility that might surprise you.
-From wireless audio to keyboards, the technology continues to evolve.
+From access control to medical devices, the technology continues to evolve.
 Here are some real-world uses:

 Professional settings: Implementing Bluetooth Rtls in Accessibility environments